OceanApocalypseStudios/RedSeaMarkupLanguage/README.md

 ```

 > [!NOTE]
-> `--no-pretty` disabled ASCII art and copyright messages so you can easily pipe the evaluation into another command without it also piping the ASCII art.
+> `--no-pretty` disables ASCII art and copyright messages so you can easily pipe the evaluation into another command without it also piping the ASCII art.

 <hr />